-Try this delicious Easy Homemade Caramel Cake topped with a rich salted caramel frosting which will curb your salted caramel craving.
+Try this delicious easy Homemade Caramel Cake topped with a rich salted caramel frosting which will curb your salted caramel craving.
+Enjoy!

 What I love about this cake is I used brown sugar to sweeten the cake and the flavor is very subtle.
 Of course, the salted caramel frosting stands out like a champ.